pierremrtn/dimensions_theme/README.md

 # Dimensions tokens and families
 DimensionsTheme provides seven tokens that you can use to define your dimensions: `largest`, `larger`, `large`, `medium`, `small`, `smaller`, `smallest`.

-The Dimensions theme supports the specialized dimensions theme for various usage such as blank spaces or paddings, each one containing the seven dimension tokens.
+The Dimensions theme supports specialized dimensions theme for various usages such as blank spaces or paddings, each one containing the seven dimension tokens.
-This package actually support:
+This package actually supports:
 - Spaces (dimensions of blank spaces between widgets)
 - Insets (values of padding)
 - Border Widths